Health and Safety Off-Campus

-Your personal well-being should come before all else while studying off campus.
-Consider the important steps you should take to have to remain both healthy and safe while off campus.
+Your personal well-being should come before all else while studying off-campus.
+Consider the important steps you should take to remain both healthy and safe while off-campus.
 While some precautions may just seem like an inconvenience, remember that the more time and thought you put into taking care of yourself, the much less likely you are to face any major personal problems during your experience.

 Also note that Lawrence will cancel a Lawrence-sponsored program or will withdraw its approval for study on a Lawrence-affiliated program if a State Department Travel Warning and/or a CDC or WHO travel advisory is in place for the country.
 Consult the US Department of State for additional information.
 This policy applies to students attending programs where such a warning or alert is in place before the program begins (even if there may not have been such a warning or alert for the host country when the student applied and/or was accepted to the program).

 Be sure to consult with your doctor before leaving for your program.
 Also consider the following other health-related matters before leaving:

 - Medications: It is often best to bring enough Rx medication for the program – in original bottles with prescription information – in carry-on luggage.

 - Letter or records: Obtain a vaccination record, letter/prescription explaining prescription, or info on any condition for which you are being treated.